Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

 The novelty of CANAE, on the surface, stems from: (i) its use of constructs from statistical physics (e.g., Gibbs and Boltzmann distributions of the configuration space, pseudo-thermodynamic temperature effects), (ii) its use of constructs from network science (e.g., global and local topological properties of the networks)\footnote{Under the umbrella of \textit{psychological networks}}, and (iii) its learning mechanism.

-A bit deeper, however, we see another story.
 CANAE is an Ising-like model \citep{dalege2016} and, thus, falls within the larger class of constraint satisfaction models of attitudes.
 Others have used statistical physics counter-parts in constraint-satisfaction models of attitude, e.g., the use of energy in \cite{MonroeRead2008} or the use of attractors in \cite{orr2014complex}.
 Prior work has considered attitudinal stability as a property of the network topology, expressed in the form of the magnitude of the edges on a graph \citep{MonroeRead2008} or the network structure itself \citep{OrrThrushPlaut2013,ShultzLepper1996}.
 In principle, then, the CANAE approach is very closely aligned with prior constraint satisfaction computational models of attitudes networks.

-We claim that the real novelty of the CANAE framework lies in its use of constructs from network science and statistical physics to develop new kinds of theoretical predictions, e.g., in respect to the relation between the structure of the attitude network to its dynamics.
+The deeper novelty of the CANAE framework lies in its use of constructs from network science and statistical physics to develop new kinds of theoretical predictions, e.g., in respect to the relation between the structure of the attitude network to its dynamics.
 The natural path in such theoretical enterprises, to begin empirical testing of said predictions, has commenced \citep{DalegeMaas2019, DalegeMaas2017, DalegeVanderdoes2022, DalegeBorsboomvan2017,ZwickerDalege2020, ChambonDalege2022}.

-We think some of these empirical efforts were premature.
-Some of the new theoretical predictions of CANAE have not been verified to be logically consistent with the model--i.e., they may not be derivable from the CANAE model.